Belk surprises Rolesville high school graduate with $500 shopping spree

-RALEIGH (WTVD) --Belk surprised recent Rolesville High School graduate Brooke Parrish with balloons, flowers and a $500 shopping spree at the Crabtree Valley Mall location in Raleigh on Thursday.
+RALEIGH, NC (WTVD) --Belk surprised recent Rolesville High School graduate Brooke Parrish with balloons, flowers and a $500 shopping spree at the Crabtree Valley Mall location in Raleigh on Thursday.

 "I was definitely surprised," Parrish said.
 "I thought we were getting socks for my dad."